Things feel strange at the moment, right?

 Well, it turns out they just might be.

 In The Road to Unfreedom, historian Timothy Snyder, weaves a narrative telling world history from the perspective of Russia from World War Two to the present day.
 In the book he pays particular attention to the war in Ukraine and the methods of psychological manipulation used by Russia to create a state of confusion and mistrust of authority both locally and internationally.
-And if that sounds familiar, it’s because Ukraine was — and still is — the testing bed for the same tactics used by Russia against the US elections — which lead to Trump — Brexit, and the rest of Europe.
+And if that sounds familiar, it’s because Ukraine was — and still is — the testing bed for the same tactics used by Russia against the 2016 US elections — which lead to Trump — Brexit in the UK, and a variety of other threats across the rest of Europe.

 It’s easy to get caught up in conspiracy theory.
-We’ve all seen Facebook posts and retweets, and dubious YouTube videos of which we’re not certain of the source popping up on our newsfeeds.
-In Unfreedom, Snyder takes all of these things and ties them, using cited sources, and weaves a narrative thread that is as disturbing for western democracy as it is expansive.
+We’ve all seen Facebook posts and retweets and dubious YouTube videos of which we’re not certain of the source popping up on our newsfeeds.
+In Unfreedom, Snyder takes all of these things and ties them, using cited sources, nearly together and weaves a narrative thread that is as disturbing for western democracy as it is expansive.

-Snyder demonstrates why this state of confusion, built through the manipulation of the media, western politicians and parties, and the internet works so successfully; and explains why it’s so difficult to follow and understand what’s happening.
+Snyder demonstrates why this state of confusion, built through the manipulation of the media, western politicians, political parties, and the internet, works so successfully, and explains why it’s so difficult to follow and understand what’s happening.

 Ever heard of Ivan Ilyin?
 No?
 Me neither, but he’s the facist philosopher that Vladimir Putin and the sphere of Russian oligarchs have based their ideology on.

-But destruction is always easier than creation and Ilyin found it difficult to specify the institutional form a redeemed Russian would take–and his unsolved problems haunt Russia’s leadership today.
+Ilyin’s Russia is Putin’s Russia, where destruction is always easier than creation.
+Ilyin found it difficult to specify a modern institutional form a redeemed Russian would take and his unsolved problems haunt Russia’s leadership today.

 If citizens doubt everything. they cannot see alternative models beyond Russia’s borders, cannot carry out sensible discussions about reform, and cannot trust one another enough to organise for policial change.
 A plausible future requires a factual present.Timothy Snyder — The Road to Unfreedom

-Snyder argues, that Ilyin’s (and by proxy Putin’s) form of fascism cannot provide the benefits that western democracies have provided for their citizenry, and so, rather than prevent Russians turning to Europe and the US as a template, Russian oligarchs are attempting to turn the US and Europe in to Russia.
-To create a Eurasian super state that stretched from Lisbon to Vladivostok, and the tactic used to do this is to destabilise European countries by supporting far-right candidates in those countries.
-It’s more than ironic that it’s western detractors, such as Nigel Farage, who acuse the European Union of attempting to build it’s own superstate and empowering Russia as a result.
+Snyder argues that Ilyin’s (and by proxy Putin’s) form of fascism cannot provide the benefits that western democracies have provided for their citizenry, and so, rather than prevent Russians turning to Europe and the US as a template, Russian oligarchs are attempting to turn the US and Europe into Russia.
+To create a Eurasian super state that stretches from Lisbon to Vladivostok, and the tactic used to do this is to destabilise European countries by supporting far-right candidates in those countries.
+It’s more than ironic that it’s western detractors, such as Nigel Farage, who acuse the European Union of attempting to build it’s own superstate, are instead empowering Russia as a result.

 Everything begins in mystique and ends in politics.Charles Péguy

 It was no coincidence that Russia began bombing civilian sites in Syria the day after Chancellor Merkell announced that Germany would take a greater number of refugees.
-The resulting in a increase in refugees weakening her political position and emboldening far right parties in Germany.
+The resulting increase in refugees into Germany weaked her political position and emboldened far right parties in the country.

 For many these news stories were just tabloid nonsense, but they had a real world affect; in the following German election far-right parties received more votes than any time since the Nazi party.